 The following USCIS regulation defines what is a “related or affiliated nonprofit entity”:

-In addition, physicians who have received J waivers are cap-exempt.
+Physicians who have received J waivers are also H-1B cap-exempt.

-To sponsor you for for H-1B status, your employer must submit Form I-129 including the H classification supplement pages.
+To file an H-1B visa cap-exempt petition, your employer must submit Form I-129 including the H classification supplement pages.
 Along with the petition, your employer must submit a Labor Condition Application (LCA) and evidence of your educational credentials, usually in the form of a transcript.

 It is in your best interest to consult an experienced immigration attorney before deciding to apply for an H-1B visa cap-exempt petition.

 If you wish to receive a decision on your H-1B visa cap-exempt petition as soon as possible, your employer may submit a Request for Premium Processing Service utilizing Form I-907.

 - H-1B Visas for Temporary Workers – Explore My Options (USCIS)

 - H-1B Specialty Occupations, DOD Cooperative Research and Development Project Workers, and Fashion Models (USCIS)

 - USCIS Announces Temporary Suspension of Premium Processing for All I-129 and I-140 Petitions Due to the Coronavirus Pandemic